 These horizontal drying units offer a practical balance of size, price, and features.

-This is actually one of their lower priced economy options.
+This is actually one of their lower-priced economy options.
 It won’t be able to handle as large of loads as dehydrators with 8+ trays.
-Though its five tray design is more than adequate for most users’ needs and takes up less space.
+That said, its five tray design is more than adequate for most users’ needs and takes up less space.
 It comes fitted with 5 shelf trays, sports 8 square feet drying chamber, and the necessary adjustable thermostat.

 The one drawback is that this dehydrator does not have a self-timer so you may want to purchase a wall timer if you’re doing long drying cycles to help you keep track.
 The trays are removable and washable, and each tray has a plastic bottom that can also be taken off and washed easily.

-Excalibur dehydrators have received the most praise by users for their consistent drying results.
-The rear mounted fan and heating element are optimally positioned and designed.
-Chicago based company Metropolis Beef Jerky Company claims that the Excalibur performed better than other units.
+Excalibur dehydrators have received the most praise from users for their consistent drying results.
+The rear-mounted fan and heating element are optimally positioned and designed.
+Chicago-based company Metropolis Beef Jerky Company claims that the Excalibur performed better than other units.
 The Excalibur dried 8 pounds of jerky in 5 hours while other units averaged about 4 pounds per 4 hours.
 It is nearly twice as fast.